Popular Search Algorithms in Artificial Intelligence (AI)

 Strengths:

-Can be effective for problems that possess a great number of branches because solutions may lie at the bottom of the search tree.
+- It can be effective for problems with many branches because solutions may lie at the bottom of the search tree.

 Limitations: